ipdk-io/networking-recipe/docs/guides/setup/dpdk-setup-guide.md

   and follow the readme for procedure.
 Alternatively, refer to [p4c script](https://github.com/ipdk-io/ipdk/blob/main/build/networking/scripts/build_p4c.sh)

-- Set the environment variable OUTPUT_DIR to the location where artifacts should be generated and where p4 files are available
+- Set the environment variable OUTPUT_DIR to the directory in which artifacts should be generated and where p4 files are available

 ```bash